MayuraPatkar/Shresht-Systems_Management-System/README.md

 #### Purchase Orders, Waybills, Services
 - Similar workflow for each module
 - Use the sidebar to navigate between modules
+- Services now automatically deduct stock for parts used

+### Reports (NEW)

+Navigate to **Reports** from the sidebar to access:

+1. **Stock Report:**
+   - Filter by date range, movement type, or item name
+   - View all stock in/out movements with references
+   - Print or save as PDF

+2. **Monthly GST Report:**
+   - Select month and year
+   - View HSN/SAC-wise tax breakdown
+   - See invoice-level details
+   - Export for GST filing

+3. **Data Worksheet:**
+   - Enter solar installation parameters
+   - Get energy production estimates
+   - Calculate monthly savings
+   - Compare PM SGY subsidy options
+   - Generate professional worksheet PDF

 ### Communication